 >> Get a FREE 30- day Pro Membership to the Dyrt Campsite Finder App! <<

 If you’re signing up on mobile, use the code “Bearfoot”

-How to Get Wifi in your Van
+How to Get Internet/WiFi in your Van

 One of the biggest concerns I hear from prospective van lifers is how to stay connected and find free wifi on the road.
 If you work remotely, this is an important consideration you’ll need to address before hitting the road, but truthfully wifi and good cell service aren’t hard to come by.
 I use an unlimited data plan on my phone as a wifi hotspot or if I need more reliable internet, I’ll head to a library or coffee shop.